backand/todos-with-users/README.md

 The file `app/views/auth/reset-password.js` shows that this process is based on two methods from the Backand SDK: `requestResetPassword` and `resetPassword`.
 The resetPassword method is used after the user clicks on the link received in the email message sent in the prior step.
 The content of this message can be edited in the Backand dashboard on the page *Security & Auth --> Configuration* page, in the `requestResetPassword` on-demand action.

 #### Change Password
-Only users that are signed in may change their password..
+Only users that are signed in may change their password.
 You can test this functionality by clicking on 'Change Password'.
 The file `app/views/auth/change-password.js` reveals that this code simply uses the Backand SDK's `changePassword` method.

 #### Social sign up & sign in